darinz/ML/practice-1/p1/solution_p1.md

 Solving for w: $w = (X^T X)^{-1} X^T y$

 This is the closed-form solution for the optimal parameters that minimize the squared error loss.
-The matrix (X^T X)^(-1) X^T is called the Moore-Penrose pseudoinverse of X.
+The matrix $(X^T X)^{-1} X^T$ is called the Moore-Penrose pseudoinverse of X.

 ## Problem 39